 If Respondent is required by the Board or its designee to undergo medical treatment, Respondent shall within 30 calendar days of the requirement notice submit to the Board for its prior approval the name and qualification of a physician of Respondent's choice.
-Upon approval of the treating physician, Respondent shall undergo and continue medical treatment, at Respondent's cost, until further notice from the Board.
+Upon approval of the treating physician, Respondent shall undergo and continue medical treatment, at Respondent's cost, until further notice from the Board and discontinue treatment only upon the recommendation of the treating physician.
 Respondent shall have the treating physician submit quarterly reports to the Board.
 Quarterly reports are due each year of probation and the entire length of probation from the treating physician as follows: